bitwarden/help/_articles/importing/import-from-1password.md

 1. Open the 1Password desktop application on your computer and enter your 1Password master password to unlock your vault.
 2. Select the vault that you wish to export.
 It is not possible to export from "All Vaults", so you'll need to switch to a specific vault.
-3. Navigate to "File" > "Export" and an Export window will pop up.
+3. Navigate to "File" &rarr; "Export" and an Export window will pop up.
 4. In the Export window that pops up, select format "1Password Interchange Format (.1pif)" and "All Items".
 5. Click "OK".
 You may be prompted to enter your master password again.
 6. Select a folder to save your export file to (recommended to use your desktop folder).
 Click save to export your .1pif data file.

-## Export your 1Password 6 csv logins from Windows
+## Export your 1Password 6 &amp; 7 csv logins from Windows

 {% note %}
 This set of instructions is only for:

-- 1Password 6 users on Windows
+- 1Password 6 and 7 users on Windows
 {% endnote %}

-1. Open the 1Password 6 desktop application on your computer and enter your 1Password master password to unlock your vault.
+1. Open the 1Password 6/7 desktop application on your computer and enter your 1Password master password to unlock your vault.
 2. Select the items you want to export.
 Select multiple items by holding down the Ctrl key (Command on macOS) when clicking on them.
 Select all of the items by pressing Ctrl+A (Command+A on macOS) after clicking one of the items in the list.
 3. Click the gear icon in the top right corner and then "Export".
 4. Select the type as "Comma-separated values (*.csv)".